Attorney at Law

 5. Look for Errors

-Your Social Security benefits are decided on the basis of your earnings record, meaning it’s important that the Social Security Administration has an accurate record of how much you’ve earned.
+Your Social Security benefits are decided on the basis of your earnings record, meaning it’s important that the SSA maintains records of your earnings.
 Check your Social Security Statement to confirm that your earnings have been properly reported.
 If you see an error, contact the Social Security Administration to get it corrected.
 You can verify your income by providing your W-2 or tax returns.

 Planning for Retirement